nickrsan/dypy/README.md

-# DyPy: A general purpose backward dynamic programming solver for Python
+# DyPy: A general-purpose backward dynamic programming solver for Python

 DyPy is currently in early development. as of 3/11/2019, the code here is not ready for production use.
 Please check back soon.
 In the meantime, you might be interested in [ProDyn](https://prodyn.readthedocs.io/en/latest/index.html).